 In addition, the material operational and conduct risk events are regularly monitored.
-The mitigation of unnecessary operational risk is also an inherent consideration throughout Unum EEA's decision making, this applies across a wide range of areas including, for example decisions relating to remuneration policy and IT systems.
+The mitigation of excessive operational risk is also an inherent consideration throughout Unum UK SII Group's decision making, this applies across a wide range of areas including, for example decisions relating to remuneration policy and IT systems.
 This ensures that no material concentration of risk occurs in respect of operational or conduct issues.
+It is accepted that some operational risk will be experienced as part of doing business and, where appropriate, the cost of control is balanced against decisions on the desired level of mitigation.